mastercomfig/mastercomfig/docs/os/windows.md

 ## Disable Overlays

 Big idea: disable as many overlays as possible.
-They interrupt the rendering process with their own, which can severely affect performance in many causes.
+They interrupt the rendering process with their own, which can severely affect performance in many cases.
 Common examples of overlays are: Discord and Nahimic.
 The Steam overlay is largely optimized, but may still cause problems on slow/old PCs.

+### Disabling Discord overlay

+1. Open Discord User Settings
+2. Go to Activity Settings > Game Overlay
+3. Turn off "Enable in-game overlay".

 ### Disabling Nahimic